-A new IHSAA PPE physical and concussion form dated after April 1, 2020 will be required for anyone not having a physical from 2019-2020
+A new IHSAA PPE physical and concussion form dated after April 1, 2021 will be required for anyone participating in a sport for the 2021-2022 school year

 Please print the IHSAA Physical form or pick one up at BMS or BHS, complete the first page and top of second page prior to your appointment.

 A “Concussion and Sudden Cardiac Arrest Acknowledgement and Signature Form” must be completed and signed by both the student and at least one parent / guardian, and returend to the Athletic Office.
 This form, as with the physical, must be completed every year of participation in high school sports and on file prior to participation in summer events.

 BHS Travel Release Form Travel release form.
 Complete and have student present to Athletic Director, Principal or Asst.
 Principal for approval.

 Home School Athletic Policy BHS policy for home school students wishing to participate in sports at Batesville High School.

 On April 29, 2013 the IHSAA unanimously approved the following language outlining participation in high school athletics for home-schooled students:

 In a separate meeting, the IHSAA Board of Directors unanimously approved allowing home-schooled students to compete on athletic teams at the local public school serving their residence as long as certain criteria are met.
 The measure goes into effect with the 2013-14 school year.
 It was one of 20 proposals approved during the Board’s annual review of the Association’s by-laws.